Naman-Pal/SIHMON/ceng355report.md

 - 40-pin stacking header for Raspberry Pi
 - Hardware Case: created for SIHMON by BioBytes
 ### 1.3 Project Schedule
-Final Gantt Charts: Indlude the 2 latest updates to our Mobile App
+Final Gantt Charts: Indlude the 2 latest updates to the Mobile App
 ###### <a name="fig1">Figure 1: Gantt Chart 1</a>
 ![image](https://github.com/PrototypeZone/computer-systems-project-biobytes/assets/98178255/098c8d50-4f4b-49fb-bded-e09b8a8cff35)
 ###### <a name="fig2">Figure 2: Gantt Chart 2</a>